Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Report
-     - A document that presents information in an organized format.
+     - A document that presents information in an organized format for a specific audience and purpose, such as a policy report.

        A COUNTER Data_Type.
      -